Does the Tooth Fairy travel? This is not a rhetorical question- I seriously want to know!

 Since the price of gas is higher in NY than at home, there was a chance the Tooth Fairy would bring less money than at home.
 Did I mention that she’s incredibly smart, and very naturally blonde?
 The combination produces some funny theories.
 And this story about the currency conversion of a dollar between NC and NY was even better than I could have made up!

 She took very good care of her tooth for the rest of the trip- and enjoyed a visit from OUR regional Tooth Fairy upon returning home.
-So there you my answer to: does the Tooth Fairy travel?
+So there you have my answer to: does the Tooth Fairy travel?

 What do you think?
 Have you ever experienced a lost tooth on vacation?